 - Good Manufacturing Practice is not a mandatory accreditation in Australia.

 - You are not required to submit your products to any government agency in Australia for safety assessments or approval before releasing them onto the market.

-- Australia does not have its own pharmacopoeia (most Australian companies refer to the British pharmacopoeia instead), nor are there any government-mandated guidelines on testing cosmetics for safety and stability.
+- Australia does not have its pharmacopoeia, most Australian companies refer to the British pharmacopoeia instead, nor are there any government-mandated guidelines on testing cosmetics for safety and stability.

-While we don’t legally need to test our products as rigorously as we do, every single Botani product goes through an intense safety and quality checking process because our ethos centres around integrity.
+While we don’t legally need to test our products as rigorously as we do, every single Botani product goes through a strong safety and quality checking process because of our ethos centres around integrity.
 We strive to create honest beauty products, delivering our safe, effective, natural skin care formulas so we can forge ongoing relationships with our customers based on trust.